patriciogonzalezvivo/eyeo16/README.md

 <iframe data-src='tangram.html?style=collaborators#3/20/10'></iframe>

 Note:
-This are some of the people that have join this project collaborating donating time and effort helping others to learn.
+**change the stroke color to something bright and add jitter to the locations so all the people display** This are some of the people that have join this project collaborating donating time and effort helping others to learn.

 I just so **thanksful** to them.